mahak-23/news_blogs/README.md

 ## Technologies Used

 - React.js: Frontend framework for building the user interface.
+(Class components)
 - React Router: Library for declarative routing within the React application.
 - React Infinite Scroll Component: Component for implementing infinite scrolling.
 - Bootstrap: Frontend framework for styling the application and creating responsive layouts.